LearnersGuild/guide/Learning_Guide/Coaching.md

 ## Coaching Guide

-_Original author: Diana Vashti_.
+_Original author: Diana Vashti.
+Thanks Di!_

 As a coach, the feel of the week is a lot different than working on goals.
 You have no specs, no codebase, and instead of a team of 1 or 2, you are working with the whole guild.
-You may have back-to-back “coach-queue” appointments or most of an afternoon doing code reviews off “Prrr”.
+You may have back-to-back “coach-queue” appointments.
 With the change of pace and scenery comes a new set of skills that are ideal for sharpening during a week of coaching.

 ## How do I know if I am coaching?

+You know you're coaching if the coaching coordinator tells you you're coaching.
+You'll be asked to vote for [goal 135](http://jsdev.learnersguild.org/goals/135-Coaching.html).

 Once you make it to level 3 you will become eligible to coach.
 If it’s your first week at level 3 you will likely coach that week.

-It is important that you do not vote for a goal if you are coaching so check with the coach team lead each week you are level 3 or above to determine if you are on coach-duty or not.

 ## What does coaching entail?